anton264/voice_gen/README.md

 ## Voice Generation with Quality Threshold

 This Python script generates voice clips using the [BARK](https://github.com/suno-ai/bark) library and [Whisper](https://github.com/openai/whisper) voice recognition model, ensuring the generated voices meet a specified quality threshold.
-The script:
+The script `create_all.py`:

 - Processes CSV files containing phrases
 - Generates voice clips for each phrase
 - Checks their quality using a voice recognition model along with phonetics.

 If the generated voice clip does not meet the quality threshold, the script retries until it reaches the maximum number of retries or finds a satisfactory voice clip.
 If a satisfactory voice clip is not produced, the highest scoring clip will be kept